Virtual EM is pursuing prototype development in the following core technology areas:

-Virtual EM has ongoing prototyping efforts for detection of Biological Warfare Agents (BWAs) using chemical sensors augmented with RFID and ZigBee technologies.
+Virtual EM has ongoing prototypi3ng efforts for detection of Biological Warfare Agents (BWAs) using chemical sensors augmented with RFID and ZigBee technologies.
 Virtual EM is providing the wireless hardware and is teaming with academic and industry partners for the sensors.

 2. Antenna and Microwave Circuits